 How to Choose a Moisturizer

-If you've determined that your skin does need a moisturizing cream, I suggest looking for products that meet the following criteria:
+If you've determined that your skin does need a moisturizing cream, I suggest looking for products that meet or come close to the following criteria:

 Fragrance is the NUMBER ONE most common cause of skin irritations and allergic reactions to personal care products.

 "Dermatologists do not like fragrance or perfumed products," says Dr. Sharyn Laughlin.
 "They are often complex chemicals with irritant or allergic effects."